VancouverBitdevs/nodeacademy/_posts/2023-06-14-connect-lnd.md

 `xxd -p -c 256 ~/zeus.macarron | tr -d '\n'`

+It is also possible to create a macaroon for an existing LND Account.
+[Follow this guide if you want to do that](https://docs.lightning.engineering/lightning-network-tools/lightning-terminal/accounts#docs-internal-guid-d0641bc1-7fff-0871-8cd4-de3e495890fc)

 ### Open your firewall

 To be able to receive connections over the REST interface, we will need to open port 8080 on our node.